Geology of Italy: Paleozoic (541-251 million years ago)

 At the same time in the Permian and Carboniferous, the opening of the west branch of the Tethys Ocean reoriented sections of Italy atop the Adriatic Plate and created the Ligure-Piemontese ocean basin, leading to widespread deposition of carbonates, evaporites and red beds.
-Units such as the Valgardena Sandstone emplaced during a westward marine transgression in areas later uplifted as the Alps.
+Units such as the Valgardena Sandstone were emplaced during a westward marine transgression in areas later uplifted as the Alps.
 These sandstones were succeeded by sabkha, the lagoonal Bellerophon Formation, volcanic rocks, the Werfen Formation and Servino Formation.

 Mesozoic (251-66 million years ago)

-Even in the 19th century, geologists recognized Ladinian and Carnian age carbonate platforms in the Dolomites that likely formed as coral atolls.
-Throughout the early Triassic, the Zorzino Limestone, Rhaetian Choncodon Dolomite, Riva di Solto Shale and Zu Limestone filled the Lombard Basin.
+Even in the 19th century, geologists recognized Ladinian and Carnian age carbonate platforms in the Dolomites that likely formed as atolls.
+Throughout the early Triassic, the Zorzino Limestone, Rhaetian Choncodon Dolomite, Riva di Solto Shale and Zu Limestone formations filled the Lombard Basin.
 Up to two kilometers of carbonates assembled in the late Triassic as the Dolomia Principale.
 Meanwhile, the Lagonegro Basin accumulated limestone, chert and marl into the Jurassic.
 Complex tectonics produced horst and graben features and some lowlands deposited evaporites, such as the Burano Anhydrite—now a significant unit in the Apennine Mountains.

 Jurassic tectonic conditions differed somewhat from the Triassic, resulting in new basin formation and a carbonate depositional environment akin to the current day Florida-Bahamas platform.
 Southern Alps basins such as the Lombard Basin and the Belluno Basin gathered marl and limestone, while turbidite and nodular limestone was more common in the Vajont Limestone, Fonzaso Formation and Selcifero Lombardo.
-In addition to wide shelf environments like the Bahamas, seamounts like the Trento Swell or the Sicilian Iblean and Saccense zones, some basins such as the Piemontese Basin, the Lagonegro Basin and the Ligurian-western Tuscan Ligure Basin were situated above ophiolite and ended up with abundant radiolarite fossils in limestone.
+In addition to wide shelf environments similar to those of the Bahamas, seamounts such as the Trento Swell in the Tethys Ocean; the Sicilian Iblean and Saccense zones; and some basins such as the Piemontese Basin, the Lagonegro Basin and the Ligurian-western Tuscan Ligure Basin; were situated above ophiolite and ended up with abundant radiolarite fossils in limestone.